Disaster can hit at any time. When thinking about disaster and recovery, I think of 3 things

 Step-by-Step: Setting Up Active Directory Sites, Subnets, and Site-Links

 The next item we took to ease configuration burdens are when Storage Spaces Direct is enabled.
 In Windows Server 2016 and 2019 Storage Spaces Direct, we supported one storage pool.
-In the stretch scenario with the next version of Windows Server LTSC, we are now supporting a pool per site.
+In the stretch scenario with the next version, we are now supporting a pool per site.
 When Storage Spaces Direct is now enabled, we are going to automatically create these pools and name them with the site they are created in.
 I.E.:

 The other item we are detecting for is the presence of the Storage Replica service.
 We will go out to each node to detect if Storage Replica has been installed on each of the nodes specified.
 If it is missing, we will stop and let you know it is missing and let you know which node.

 As an FYI, keep in mind that this is a pre-released product at the time of this blog creation.
 The stopping of the Storage Spaces Direct enablement is subject to change to more of a warning at a later date.